same2828/same2828/notes/dev/fullstack/_frontend-fe-notes.md

 - (1) Running executables inside your downloaded packages/dependencies (runs package already in `node_modules/bin`)
   - E.g. `npx jest == pnpm exec jest`
 - (2) Running executable commands in packages you want to download transiently (when you want to run a one-off script or command from a package WITHOUT needing to install the package itself)
-  - E.g. `npx create-react-app my-app == pnpm dlx create-react-app my-app`
+  - E.g. `npx create-react-app my-app == pnpm dlx create-react-app my-app == pnpx create-react-app my-app`

 [pnpm Docs](https://pnpm.io/pnpm-cli)